 The study of languages other than English (LOTE) challenges students to develop their listening, speaking, reading and writing skills.
 Our aim is to develop a love and appreciation for the importance of language and cultural understanding to enable our students to travel or work abroad throughout their lives.

 Languages offered by the College are Chinese, French and Spanish.
-Language study is undertaken by all students from prep through to the completion of year 9, becoming optional from year 10 onward.
-Students from non-English speaking backgrounds are able to study English as an additional language in years 10, 11 and 12.
-The table below outlines language offerings for 2023 by year level.
+Language study is undertaken by all students from Prep through to the completion of Year 9, becoming optional from Year 10 onward.

+Eligible students from non-English speaking backgrounds are able to study English as an additional language in Years 7 to 12.

+The table below outlines language offerings for 2024 by year level.

 Year level

 Р 1 2 3 4 5 6 7 8 9 10 11 12

-Chinese ✓ ✓ VCE/IB ✓ VCE/IB
+Chinese ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ VCE/IB ✓ VCE/IB

-Chinese First Language ✓ ✓ ✓ VCE/IB ✓ VCE/IB
+Chinese First Language ✓ ✓ VCE/IB ✓ VCE/IB

 French ✓ ✓ ✓ ✓ ✓ ✓ ✓ VCE/IB ✓ VCE/IB

 Spanish ✓ ✓ ✓ ✓ ✓ ✓ ✓ VCE/IB ✓ VCE/IB

 Ab initio Spanish √ IB only ✓ IB only

 ^{} Ab initio Spanish provides an option for students to enter the International Baccalaureate Diploma Programme (IBDP) without a prior language study sequence or to change from a previous language study.